Call for Presentations

 Do you have a health care anti-fraud skill or scheme to share?
 Can NHCAA members learn from your experiences or your expertise?

-If your answer is yes, submit a presentation idea to lead an educational session during 2024!
-This call for presentations is for NHCAA’s Annual Training Conference, webinars, on-demand sessions, and other programs.
-See tabs below for submission deadlines.
+Submit a presentation idea to lead an educational session during 2025!
+This call for presentations is for NHCAA’s Skills, Schemes, webinars, and on-demand sessions.
+The 2025 Annual Training Conference Call for Presentations is now open.
+See tabs below for details and submission deadlines.

 We’re looking for: